jquerius/huffman_coding/README.md

 # Huffman Coding in Java and Scala
 ### A Final Project for Computer Science 354, Spring 2017

+** Disclaimer: This is a personal project chosen as an academic assignment.
+This is not a standard homework assignment assigned by Boise State University. **

 This project implements a Huffman Encoder/Decoder in Java and Scala.
 Each program takes in a file, produces an encoded file, and reads the encoded file to ensure that no information is lost in the encoding process.